NorthboundTrain/jqg/doc/jqg-filters.md

 }
 ```

-You can see int the DEBUG output that the results object is built up line by line, ending as a single object with all of the array elements in it.
+You can see in the DEBUG output that the results object is built up line by line, ending as a single object with all of the array elements in it.

 References:
 [reduce](https://stedolan.github.io/jq/manual/#Reduce),